-- B. Mitigation shall occur on the site where the disturbance occurs, pursuant to the following: - 1.
-The mitigation required for disturbance associated with a right-of-way or utility in the right-of-way shall be located as close to the impact area as possible within the NROD; - 2.
-If not possible to locate mitigation on the same site, the mitigation shall occur first on the same stream tributary, secondly in the Abernethy, Newell or Livesay Creek or a tributary thereof, or thirdly as close to the impact area as possible within the NROD; and - 3.
+- 2. Mitigation shall occur on the site where the disturbance occurs, pursuant to the following: - a.
+The mitigation required for disturbance associated with a right-of-way or utility in the right-of-way shall be located as close to the impact area as possible within the NROD; - b.
+If not possible to locate mitigation on the same site, the mitigation shall occur first on the same stream tributary, secondly in the Abernethy, Newell or Livesay Creek or a tributary thereof, or thirdly as close to the impact area as possible within the NROD; and - c.
 An easement that allows access to the mitigation site for monitoring and maintenance shall be provided as part of the mitigation plan.

-The Mitigation Plan area is located northeast of the lower campus of Forest Edge apartments, located relatively close to the disturbance area.
+Finding: Complies as Conditioned.
+The Mitigation Plan area is located northeast of the lower campus of Forest Edge apartments and located relatively close to the disturbance area.
 This location was recommended by the Geotechnical Engineer in order to reduce to possibility of land movement.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

-C. Mitigation shall occur within the NROD area of a site unless it is demonstrated that this is not feasible because of a lack of available and appropriate area.
+3. Mitigation shall occur within the NROD area of a site unless it is demonstrated that this is not feasible because of a lack of available and appropriate area.
 In such cases, the proposed mitigation area shall be contiguous to the existing NROD area so the NROD boundary can be easily extended in the future to include the new resource site.

+Finding: Complies.
 The Mitigation Plan area is located within the NROD area.

-D. Invasive and nuisance vegetation shall be removed within the mitigation area;
+4. Invasive and nuisance vegetation shall be removed within the mitigation area;